imknott/2dJavaGame/README.md

 # SoulsVania

+## Project Overview:
+For this project I was tasked with designing, building, and gathering resources necessary to create a fully functional videogame.
+The task was to be done in java utilizing only the base java library.
+With this task we learned how to use various functions.
+How we can implement projects and maintain the code when working with multiple diƯerent classes and larger project sizes.
+## Basic concept:
+Soulsvania is a 2D platformer that tasks the player with eliminating all of the enemies on the screen and once that is done, they complete the level.
+There are three levels so far.
+The enemies have a very simple ai of when they see the player they all come to the player and attack.

 ## Purpose of jar Folder
 The jar folder will be used to store the built jar of your term-project.